The Building Type you choose for your Barndominium can affect your Barndo plans in many ways!

 - Consider the increased plumbing and electrical installation costs.
 These costs are higher because they have to do more work cutting through the 2nd floor to run the plumbing and electrical, and the extra materials.

-If cost is a major reason you want a two-story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.
+If cost is a major reason you want a 2 story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.

 Steel or Wood Structure?

-The structure (skeleton) materials for Barndominiums are metal or wood.
+The structure frame materials for Barndominiums are metal or wood.
 The structure provides support for the roof and exterior wall framing of your building.